-Membership in Sigma Pi Sigma, the physics honor society included within this Society of Physics Students Chapter, shall be based upon character and academic and professional attainments and is not restricted to physics majors.
+Membership in Sigma Pi Sigma, the physics and astronomy honor society included within this Society of Physics Students Chapter, shall be based upon character and academic and professional attainments and is not restricted to physics and astronomy majors.
 Election to Sigma Pi Sigma members from among those candidates presented by the Sigma Pi Sigma nominating committee appointed by the chapter Advisor.

 Clause 1.
-For undergraduate students in physics or related fields, the minimum requirements for SIgma Pi Sigma membership within this Chapter shall be as follows:
+For undergraduate students in physics, astronomy, or related fields, the minimum requirements for SIgma Pi Sigma membership within this Chapter shall be as follows:

-- (A) All members-elect shall have completed at least the equivalent of three semesters (five quarters) of full-time college work. - (B) All members-elect shall have completed at least three semester (five quarters) courses in physics, each of at least three credit hours, which may be credited toward a physics major. - (C))\\\ All members-elect shall rank in the upper one third of their college class. - (D)\\\ All members-elect shall have attained at least a 3.0 grade point average on a 4.0 system for physics courses and for cumulative course grades in all courses.
+(A) All members-elect shall have completed at least the equivalent of three semesters (five quarters) of full-time college work.

+(B) All members-elect shall have completed at least three semester (five quarters) courses in physics or astronomy, each of at least three credit hours, which may be credited toward a physics major.

+26 | Part II.
+SPS Chapter Health - Development and Support

+(C))\\\ All members-elect shall rank in the upper one third of their college class.

+(D)\\\ All members-elect shall have attained at least a 3.0 grade point average on a 4.0 system for physics and astronomy courses and for cumulative course grades in all courses.